Michael Hughes

 Initial Consultation, Advance Payment & Security Deposit

-Your first appointment is an Initial Consultation and is charged at the standard session fee, payable in full at the time of booking.
-Appointments are confirmed only upon receipt of payment.
-No hypnosis is undertaken during this session, as it is dedicated to clinical assessment, discussion, formulation and treatment planning.
+Your first appointment is an Initial Consultation (IC) and is charged at the fee applicable to your chosen treatment pathway.
+Prepayment is required in full at the time of booking, and your appointment will be confirmed in the diary only upon receipt of payment.

 A Security Deposit is also payable at the time of booking.
 This is held on account against any missed appointment or late cancellation in accordance with the Practice Terms & Conditions.
 If not required, the deposit will be credited towards your final agreed session.